 Climate change and other global crises have posed ongoing shocks to food systems that disrupt supply chains, interrupt and reduce incomes, and raise the price of food—exacerbating malnutrition.
 Women and children, who have higher nutrient needs, are especially susceptible to dietary deficiencies and inequitable social norms that lead to life-long negative impacts on development and health.

-With funding support from the Government of Canada, the “Expanding Nutrients in the Food System” project will increase the consumption of nutritious foods, especially among women, girls, and children under five years of age.
+With funding support from the Government of Canada, the “Expanding Nutrients in Food Systems” project will increase the consumption of nutritious foods, especially among women, girls, and children under five years of age.
 It will also increase women’s income by empowering them with agronomic skills and entrepreneurial capacity.
 The project will provide access to biofortified crops to over 11 million more vulnerable women, men, and children in food insecure regions across Bangladesh, India, Pakistan, Uganda, and Zimbabwe, and will improve their nutrition security and livelihoods, and build healthier futures.

 The project will use evidence-based agricultural-nutrition technology to help transform food systems in Bangladesh, India, Pakistan, Uganda, and Zimbabwe to equitably deliver added nutrients and increase the adoption of climate-adapted and nutrient-enriched seeds that are more resilient in the face of inevitable shocks.
 This can only be achieved through the promotion of gender equality at household, community, and national levels.